Chii1-chips/Chii1-chips/README.md

 - Do NOT copy/take inspo my skins whatsoever in pt.
 Doesn't matter.
 It doesn't matter if you're a friend of mine or not, do not copy them UNLESS i'm gifting you one. okay? ok! ^_^ .

 ## Do not cuddle/kiss me randomly.
 Ask before so!
 Please and thank you.
 I get uncomfortable if someone does that randomly on me.
+However, the only times i allow strangers to cuddle me is when im in a cuddle pile/or if youre a friend of my friend!

 - You may ask to match pfps, ponies, etc etc with me freely if you are close friend of mine!